ohscar/rmalloc/doc/paper/simulating-locking.rst

 capped in the upper range but has a lower limit of 0.
 When life is higher than 0, the current operation's lock status is set, otherwise reset.

-The value was chosen by testing different input parameters against random data, and the graphs that looked best was verified against the smaller application memtraces.
+The value was chosen by testing different input parameters against random data, and the graphs that looked best were verified against the smaller application memtraces.
 This is the algorithm used, with different values for percent, float speed and sink speed::